-Payments are available to government agencies under the NTSESP for laboratory investigation of eligible 'clinically consistent' sheep and cattle.
+Payments are available to government agencies under the NTSESP for laboratory investigation of eligible 'clinically consistent' animals.
 The payments assist government agencies to cover costs and provide incentive to test for TSEs and investigate differential diagnoses in clinically consistent animals so national targets for testing are met.

-Veterinary laboratory incentives are available from the NTSESP for sheep and cattle cases that meet the Incentive Eligibility Criteria for Clinically Consistent Cattle and Sheep (see page 18).
+Veterinary laboratory incentives are available from the NTSESP for cases that meet the Incentive Eliqibility Criteria for Clinically Consistent Cattle and Sheep (see page 18).